ParasRana123/Ethios-Project/README.md

 ## How To run this project

-1. Clone or Doenlod this Repository to your loacl machine.
+1. Clone or Download this Repository to your local machine.
 2. Then go to your Command prompt in VS Code and create a virtual environment venv with a python version == 3.12.0 using the commnad conda create -p python == 3.12 -y
 3. Install all the libraries mentioned in the requirements.txt file with the command pip install -r requirements.txt
 4. Open your terminal/command prompt from your project directory and run the file main.py by executing the command streamlit run main.py